project-lux/lux-middletier/test/endpoints/testing-notes.md

 Presuming the present working directory is `/test-config/lux-middletier/test/endpoints`, the default configs and reports directories are good.

 Time to select an environment, which must be specified using the `--base-url` argument.
-Examples:

-* Mini ML when going through SBX's middle tier (Frontend and middle tier share the same load balancer in SBX): https://lux-front-sbx.collections.yale.edu
-* Full ML in **TST**: either https://lux-middle-blue.collections.yale.edu or https://lux-middle-green.collections.yale.edu; check [here](https://tman-api-tst.collections.yale.edu/lux-env).
-* QLever: TODO
+Find the middle tier base URL you need in [Environments to TEST](#environments-to-test).

-For our examples, we'll use Mini ML.
+For our examples, we'll use Mini MarkLogic.
 Since we'll want the response bodies from the real test runs, let's prove that works.
 And more for illustrative purposes, let's restrict to the get-data endpoint.

 `node run-tests.js --base-url https://lux-front-sbx.collections.yale.edu --save-responses --endpoints get-data`